steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 We will do the renewal of the site step by step.
 The first step was the renewal of the journey to figure out a car's price of potential customers who want to sell their cars to us (car buy journey, [here](https://bewertung.huk-autowelt.de)).
 For the new backend application, we are using [Spring Modulith](https://spring.io/projects/spring-modulith), one of the options mentioned in the InfoQ newsletter (see: {% cite InfoQ2024 %}).
-This article is about our experiences and our reasons to go for a modular monolith in the new HUK-Autowelt backend.
+This article is about our experiences and our reasons to go for a modular monolith in the new backend.

 ## Background